 Students will demonstrate the ability to contextualize information and use the proper methods and theories as modes of understanding.
 Focusing on specific problems and issues, students will demonstrate the ability to consider new modes of analysis drawn from a range of fields.
 Students will be able to see and understand how thinking beyond disciplinary boundaries leads to innovation in all fields.

 Students will draw on a variety of disciplines to develop an understanding of the complexities of human cultures, past and present, and come to an informed sense of self and others.
 Students will demonstrate an awareness of a global culture that may include economic, environmental, political and social issues facing all cultures.
 They will develop an understanding of the factors defining cultural identities.

-Students will understand principles of value and civic duty in a wide range of settings, and will demonstrate an understanding of personal values and the values of others.
-Students will also be able to identify ethical problems utilizing their understanding of ethical theory and moral reasoning.
+Students will analyze, interpret and/or reconstruct human events, experiences, actions and interactions.
+Students will understand principles of value and civic duty in a wide range of settings and will demonstrate an understanding of personal values and the values of others.
+Students will be able to identify ethical problems using their understanding of ethical theory and moral reasoning.

 Civic and Community Engagement

 Students will be able to identify the problems, challenges, and opportunities of an urban university.
 Students will also understand their relationship to both a local and global community and the social, political, and cultural issues therein.
 They will develop an appreciation for the meaning and global impact of urbanization.
 They will have an understanding of the U.S. and Missouri Constitutions and their impact on issues facing these various communities.
 They will engage with the UMKC community of learners.